trevino200/Mastering-Kubernetes/Just-Enough-Containers.md

 root@minion-3:~#

 ```
-### Lets write our own app and wrap it in a container
+### Lets write our own app and wrap it in a container image.

 I will write a basic node.js app for a Hello World web server